Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 Captured overnight leads convert better than morning cold-callbacks to homeowners who already moved on.

 A homeowner who spoke to someone at midnight and got a confirmation text that a local HVAC shop received their information is significantly more likely to book with you in the morning than one who left a voicemail and woke up to silence.
 TeamShift sends a holding message confirming the call was received and that the shop will follow up — no service window, no price, no ETA until you review.
-That single touchpoint changes the conversion math.
-Emergency-season volume in Texas can push five to fifteen after-hours calls per week during June through August peaks.

 • Holding confirmation sent to the homeowner immediately after intake — sets expectations without committing